giokok-test/simulate-rl/README.md

 air), ``evader_ground`` or ``pursuer_ground`` when a crash occurs, ``separation_exceeded`` if the starting distance has grown beyond the ``separation_cutoff_factor`` multiple, or ``timeout`` when the step limit is reached.
+A capture is also triggered when the pursuer crosses through the evader's capture sphere between steps, detected by intersecting the line segment between consecutive pursuer positions with a radius of ``capture_radius`` around the evader.
 The evaluation helpers in the training scripts print the average minimum distance and episode length during periodic evaluations.
 The logged ``min_start_ratio`` metric records how close the pursuer got relative to where it spawned (minimum distance divided by the starting